evmos/academy/README.md

 Push to academy repository:

-Replace `my-updates` with the name of your branch
-`git push origin <my-updates>`
+`git push origin main`

 #### Step 6: Create a pull request on Github

-Go to `https://github.com/evmos/academy`, click on Pull Requests -> New Pull Request -> Select your branch in `compare` and click on Create pull request.
+Go to `https://github.com/evmos/academy`, click on Pull Requests -> New Pull Request -> Select your repo/branch in `compare` and click on Create pull request.